zero-24/plg_content_imagelazyloading/README.md

 ## Beyond this repo

-This plugin will be proposed as Plugin to the Joomla Core and will be part of the upcomming 4.0 Release.
+This plugin [has been proposed as plugin](https://github.com/joomla/joomla-cms/pull/28838) to the Joomla!
+Core and will be part of the upcomming 4.0 release.
 Please note that the core the plugin will be renamed to `plg_content_imagelazyload` and Joomla 4.0 core will ship with this plugin enabled by default.
 This plugin here acts as a backport for Joomla 3.

 ## Special Thanks